Ismail-Lafhiel/SceneStream/README.md

 npm run dev
 ```

-✔✔ Repeat the file process for the frontend ✔✔
+✔✔ Repeat the same process for the frontend ✔✔